Local veteran pushes past adversity with plans to open his own gym

 When he retired from the Army in 2014, he formed a relationship with the non-profit Semper Fi and American Funds, who are now helping Smith open up his own gym where anyone can feel comfortable and welcome.

-"This money helps pave the way for the future success of other veterans such as my self and other ladies and men as well, it's huge its a great organization, and I plead with you to please look into it," said Smith.
+"This money helps pave the way for the future success of other veterans such as my self and other ladies and men as well.
+It's huge, it's a great organization, and I plead with you to please look into it," said Smith.

 If you are interested in making any donations to the Bob and Renee Parson Foundation, you can do that by clicking here.